Animals That Eat Insects - List and Fun Facts

 The last on our list of animals that eat insects is the adorable sugar glider (Petaurus breviceps).
 The sugar glider is a nocturnal mammal that lives in the forests of Australia, New Guinea, Indonesia and Tasmania.
 It is characterized for being incredibly small, measuring only 20 centimeters and weighing between 130 and 160 grams.
 This omnivorous animal feeds on nectar, insects, birds and small mammals.

 Sugar glider fun fact: in recent decades sugar gliders have become popular pets, but is this type of ownership fair?
-Find out more with our article where we discuss the pros and cons of sugar gliders as pets.
+Let us know your thoughts in the comments.

 If you want to read similar articles to Animals That Eat Insects - List and Fun Facts, we recommend you visit our Facts about the animal kingdom category.